robtimmer/ion/doc/build-unix.md

 memory available when compiling Ion Core.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.

+## Linux Distribution Specific Instructions

-## Dependency Build Instructions: Ubuntu & Debian
+###  Ubuntu & Debian

+#### Dependency Build Instructions

-### Build requirements
+Build Requirements:

-	sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev libevent-dev automake
+	sudo apt-get install build-essential libtool bsdmainutils autotools-dev autoconf pkg-config automake python3

-For Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:
+Now, you can either build from self-compiled [depends](/depends/README.md) or install the required dependencies:

-	sudo apt-get install libboost-all-dev
+    sudo apt-get install libssl-dev libgmp-dev libevent-dev libboost-all-dev

+**Note:** For Ubuntu versions starting with Bionic (18.04), or Debian versions starting with Stretch, use `libssl1.0-dev` above instead of `libssl-dev`.
+ION Core does not support the use of OpenSSL 1.1, though compilation is still possible by passing `--with-incompatible-ssl` to configure (NOT RECOMMENDED!).

+BerkeleyDB is required for the wallet.

- db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
+ **For Ubuntu only:** db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
  You can add the repository using the following command:

+        sudo apt-get install software-properties-common
         sudo add-apt-repository ppa:bitcoin/bitcoin
         sudo apt-get update

- Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.

-For other Debian & Ubuntu (with ppa):

         sudo apt-get install libdb4.8-dev libdb4.8++-dev

-Optional:
+Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later.
+This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
+If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

+To build Bitcoin Core without wallet, see [*Disable-wallet mode*](/doc/build-unix.md#disable-wallet-mode)

+Optional (see --with-miniupnpc and --enable-upnp-default):

-	sudo apt-get install libminiupnpc-dev (see --with-miniupnpc and --enable-upnp-default)
+    sudo apt-get install libminiupnpc-dev

-## Dependencies for the GUI: Ubuntu & Debian
+ZMQ dependencies (provides ZMQ API):

+    sudo apt-get install libzmq3-dev

+GUI dependencies:

-If you want to build Ion-Qt, make sure that the required packages for Qt development are installed.
+If you want to build ion-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 To build without GUI pass `--without-gui`.